 Our purpose at DaVinci Business School is to grow agile, aligned, and engaged managerial leaders who co-create innovative ecosystems.
 We dream of influencing the co-creation of humane sustainable societies.
 There are multiple ways we attempt to do this through varied community engagement initiatives, ensuring that the knowledge within is shared with surrounding communities.

-In alignment with The DaVinci Institute’s dream of Influencing the co-creation of humane sustainable societies, the integrated community engagement strategy at The Institute considers the quadruple helix model of innovation, which is focused on the interaction and co-creation between government, academia, industry, and community that would then foster economic and social development.
+DaVinci Business School considers the quadruple helix model of innovation, as an important framework when considering our community engagement strategy.
+This model is focused on the interaction and co-creation between government, academia, industry, and community that would then foster economic and social development.

 DaVinci Business Schools community engagement initiatives, aim to focus on engagements with institutions and projects that afford a level of integration between government, industry, various communities and DaVinci as the academic partner.
 The DaVinci Managerial Leadership Framework (termed TIPS™) has a focus on cooperative engagement and thus the implementation and use of TIPS™ is central to DaVinci Business School working constructively and cooperatively with communities.

 In alignment with best practice in the sector, community engagement at DaVinci is not only in alignment with the Quadruple Helix model but is also integrated with teaching and learning and research.
 Thus, contributing not only to the communities it serves but also to disciplinary knowledge within the field of Business and Managerial Leadership, as well as the leveraging and co-sharing of expertise from within.

 The core areas of community engagement at DaVinci Business School are: